Notifiable disease reporting

 Under the South Australian Public Health Act 2011, medical practitioners and diagnostic laboratories are required to notify SA Health of cases suspected of having or diagnosed with specified infections or diseases.

-Exceptions apply to chlamydia, COVID-19, seasonal influenza, and respiratory syncytial virus (RSV) which medical practitioners are not required to notify unless specific conditions apply (see How to notify).
+Exceptions apply to chlamydia, COVID-19, seasonal influenza, respiratory syncytial virus (RSV), rotavirus and varicella-zoster virus which medical practitioners are not required to notify unless specific conditions apply (refer How to notify).

 Notification is always required if a notifiable infection or disease has caused or contributed to the death of a person – even if the condition has already been notified.